 - you must complete an application form at the time of purchase

-- must be 18 years and over to purchase with valid photo ID
+- you must be 18 years or over to purchase a fireworks permit and have valid photo ID

 Fireworks can cause the loss of a finger or an eye, serious burns or permanent damage to hearing and vision.